 Emagic A6|2m

 To install the driver you will need to obtain and install files as detailed below.
-When finished you will have the following files installed (shown with yellow shading).
+When finished you will have files installed as follows.
+Notice that the A62m file has moved to a new (hidden) location (October 2019).
+This was a requirement for Catalina support.

 A62M file and directory structure

 I have circled the size of bitsream.HEX because the size is important.
-There are many "wrong" versions available on the internet.
+There are many "wrong" versions available on the internet (though they're slowly being corrected).
 If yours is about 190 KB you have the wrong file.

 Installation